East Midlands Field Trips 2026

 Leicestershire

-There is a free car park at Heath Road Bagworth, LE67 1DL, but no toilet facilities.
+There is a free car park at Rempstone Road Coleorton, LE67 8HR, but no toilet facilities.
+Nearest toilets and facilities (lovely cafe) are in Staunton Harold Garden Centre (LE65 1RU).

 Cloud Wood (LRWT) Nature Reserve